-- A. Hazardous Vegetation and Combustible Materials within one hundred (100') feet of a Structure (or greater as determined by the Public Official) on properties located within City, County, or City and County, are hereby declared to be a public nuisance that may be abated in accordance with this Article, and by any other means available by law. - B. Prior to the close of any Real Estate Transaction subject to Civil Code section 1102.19 within the County, the seller of any real residential property must obtain documentation from an Inspection Official that the property is in compliance with this section and provide that documentation to the buyer at or before the close of escrow.
-If documentation of compliance is not available at the time of sale, the buyer shall obtain documentation from an Inspection Official stating the property is in compliance with this section within 90 days after the close of escrow, unless otherwise approved by the enforcement official. - 1.
-Documentation of compliance with these requirements shall be provided to the buyer prior to the close of escrow. - 2.
-If documentation cannot be obtained prior to the close of escrow, the seller and buyer may enter into a written agreement whereby the buyer agrees to obtain documentation of compliance with these requirements within one year of the date of close of escrow. - 3.
-Documentation of compliance obtained in the six-month period preceding the date of the close of escrow is sufficient to satisfy this section. - C. It shall be the duty of every person who owns, leases, controls, operates, or maintains a dwelling or structure in, upon, or adjoining a mountainous area, forest-covered land, brush-covered land, grass-covered land, or land that is covered with flammable material, to abate therefrom, and from roadways on or immediately adjacent thereto (except for those roads accepted into the City, County, or City and County maintained system), all Combustible Material, and Hazardous Vegetation which constitutes a fire hazard and public nuisance. - D. The requirements of this Section shall be satisfied if the Parcel and all roadways on or immediately adjacent thereto (except for those roads accepted into the City, County, or City and County maintained system) are cleared in accordance with a Notice to Abate by cutting brush, trimming trees, thinning trees, disking, mowing, plowing, or any other method described in a Notice to Abate, or, if no Notice to Abate is issued, by removing all Hazardous Vegetation and Combustible Materials as follows: - 1.
-Maintain a Defensible Space of one hundred (100') feet from each exterior side and from the front and rear of a Structure, but not beyond the property line except as provided in subparagraph (B) of Section 51182 of the Government Code.
+- A. Hazardous Vegetation and Combustible Materials within one hundred (100') feet of a Structure (or greater as determined by the Public Official) on properties located within a very high fire hazard severity zone designated by the City, County, or City and County pursuant to Government Code Section 51179, are hereby declared to be a public nuisance that may be abated in accordance with this Article, and by any other means available by law. - B. Prior to the close of any real estate sales transaction within the County, the requirements for property owners to comply with the vegetation management ordinance shall be disclosed to all potential property owners pursuant to California Civil Code 1102. - C. It shall be the duty of every person who owns, leases, controls, operates, or maintains a dwelling or structure in, upon, or adjoining a mountainous area, forest-covered land, brush-covered land, grass-covered land, or land that is covered with flammable material, to abate therefrom, and from roadways on or immediately adjacent thereto (except for those roads accepted into the City, County, or City and County maintained system), all Combustible Material, and Hazardous Vegetation which constitutes a fire hazard and public nuisance which may endanger or damage neighboring property or forestland. - D. The requirements of this Section shall be satisfied if the Parcel and all roadways on or immediately adjacent thereto (except for those roads accepted into the City, County, or City and County maintained system) are cleared in accordance with a Notice to Abate by cutting brush, trimming trees, thinning trees, disking, mowing, plowing, or any other method described in a Notice to Abate, or, if no Notice to Abate is issued, by removing all Hazardous Vegetation and Combustible Materials as follows: - 1.
+Maintain a Defensible Space of one hundred (100') feet from each side and from the front and rear of a Structure, but not beyond the property line except as provided in subparagraph (B) of Section 51182 of the Government Code.
 The amount of fuel modification necessary shall consider the flammability of the Structure as affected by building material, building standards, location, and type of vegetation.
-Fuels shall be maintained in a condition so that a wildfire would be less likely to ignite the Structure.
-This subparagraph does not apply to single specimens of trees or other vegetation that are well-pruned and maintained to effectively manage fuels and not form a means of rapidly transmitting fire from other nearby vegetation to a Structure or from a Structure to other nearby vegetation.
-The intensity of fuels management may vary within the one hundred (100') foot perimeter of a Structure, the most intense being used between five (5') feet and thirty (30') feet around the Structure, and an ember-resistant zone being required within five (5') feet of the structure, including around attached decks.
-Consistent with fuels management objectives, steps should be taken to minimize erosion;
+Fuels shall be maintained in a condition so that a wildfire burning under average weather conditions would be unlikely to ignite the Structure.
+This subparagraph does not apply to single specimens of trees or other vegetation that are well-pruned and maintained so as to effectively manage fuels and not form a means of rapidly transmitting fire from other nearby vegetation to a Structure or from a Structure to other nearby vegetation.
+The intensity of fuels management may vary within the one hundred (100') foot perimeter of a Structure, the most intense being used between five (5') feet and thirty (30') feet around the Structure, and an ember-resistant zone being required within five (5') feet of the structure, including attached decks.
+Consistent with fuels management objectives, steps should be taken to minimize erosion: